Boredom at Work

 • Nikon: Neutral, accurate, excellent for landscapes

-Verdict: Nikon Z50 for image quality, especially in challenging light.
+Verdict: Nikon Z50 II for image quality, especially in challenging light.
 Canon R100 is excellent in good lighting conditions.

 Autofocus: Canon’s Hidden Strength